r-Techsupport/rTS_Wiki/blackout.md

 So then what's the big deal?
 We agree with Reddit for the most part, right?
 Well, that's where things get tricky.
 Reddit's changes to their API when it comes to cost and usage to help combat this free unlimited use of OUR data introduced several issues that would drastically change how most users use Reddit.
 They have stated their goal is to make these updates with little disruption as possible, however, if the past few days have given any indication, this will not be the case.

 Over the years Reddit has picked up the particularly annoying habit of not really following through with their promises.
-From [promises of building new tools for moderators](https://www.reddit.com/r/announcements/comments/3cbo4m/we_apologize/) to [promsing to give more visibility when users follow you](https://www.reddit.com/r/announcements/comments/cevm31/update_regarding_user_profile_transparency), Reddit has either, at best, barely followed through with their promise or, at worst, completely missed the mark on what they promised.
+From [promises of building new tools for moderators](https://www.reddit.com/r/announcements/comments/3cbo4m/we_apologize/) to [promising to give more visibility when users follow you](https://www.reddit.com/r/announcements/comments/cevm31/update_regarding_user_profile_transparency), Reddit has either, at best, barely followed through with their promise or, at worst, completely missed the mark on what they promised.

 ## What does this have to do with third-party reddit applications and why is everyone screaming about them dying because of Reddit?
 I'm sure you all have heard of the various third-party mobile applications.
 To name a few...